- Explore the cafes, shops, and cuisine of downtown Buenos Aires

 Day 6: Back in Buenos Aires

 Make the most of your last day in Argentina and explore the tree-lined streets of Buenos Aires' Palermo Soho neighborhood.
-You can browse a variety of shops offering fashionable, European-inspired Porteño clothing, enjoy a glass of Argentina's signature aged Malbec wine, or try some yerba mate from a gourd while people watching in the parks of Palermo Bosques.
-Once the day comes to an end, it will be time to say goodbye to Buenos Aires and you will be escorted to the airport for your international trip back home.
+You can browse a variety of shops offering fashionable, European-inspired Porteño clothing, enjoy a glass of Argentina's signature aged Malbec wine, or try some yerba mate from a gourd while people watching in the parks of the Bosques de Palermo.
+Once the day comes to an end, it will be time to say goodbye to Buenos Aires and you will be driven to the airport for your international trip back home.